Utah Deaf History and Culture

 Celebrates its 25th Anniversary

 The Ogden Division No. 127 celebrated its 25th anniversary on July 11, 1970.
-Around 100 individuals from the NFSD's Salt Lake and Ogden divisions gathered in the ballroom of the Ben Lomond Hotel to commemorate the occasion.
-Grand division president Frank B. Sullivan spoke about the remarkable growth of the Deaf community, the various organizations that have served them over the previous decade, and future advancements.
-Salt Lake division president Keith Stewart presented Ogden division president Edith Wheeler with a $25.00 check to commemorate the division's 25th anniversary.
-LaVern Burnett's "The Impossible Dream" and Jerry Taylor's "The Star-Spangled Banner" were magnificent sign songs.
-Robert G. Sanderson acted as the banquet's master of ceremonies, while Grand Western Vice President Ned C. Wheeler delivered remarks.
+Approximately 100 individuals from the NFSD's Salt Lake and Ogden divisions gathered in the ballroom of the Ben Lomond Hotel to commemorate the occasion.
+Grand Division President Frank B. Sullivan spoke about the remarkable growth of the Deaf community, the various organizations that have supported them over the past decade, and future advancements.
+Salt Lake Division President Keith Stewart presented Ogden Division President Edith Wheeler with a $25.00 check to honor the division's 25th anniversary.
+LaVern Burnett performed "The Impossible Dream," and Jerry Taylor delivered a magnificent rendition of "The Star-Spangled Banner" as sign songs.
+Robert G. Sanderson served as the master of ceremonies for the banquet, while Grand Western Vice President Ned C. Wheeler also addressed the attendees.
 The success of the evening was attributed to Joseph Burnett and his wife, LaVern Burnett (UAD Bulletin, Fall-Winter 1970–71).

 Edith Wheeler, President of Ogden Division No 127, and wife of Western Grand Vice President, Ned Wheeler, expressed her appreciation for the $25.00 gift given Division 127 by Salt Lake Division No. 56 and presented Keith Stewart (standing behind Edith), president of the Salt Lake Division.
 Occasion was the 25th Anniversary celebration of the Ogden Division.
 Looking on, left to right are: Frank Sullivan, Grand President, guest speaker, emcee Robert Sanderson, Mary Sanderson and Kenneth Burdett, first president of the Ogden Division.
 Source: The Frat, 1970